4 Worrisome Symptoms Of Wheat Allergy In Babies/Infants

 3. How long do wheat allergy symptoms last?

-The duration of each symptom is different during a food allergy.
+The duration of each symptom is different when examining food allergies in babies.
 The itching might go away in one to two hours.
 However, each baby’s allergic reaction duration to an allergen is different.
-Hence, consult your doctor for prompt medical attention than wait for symptoms to recede on their own (8).
+Hence, consult your doctor for prompt medical attention than wait for symptoms to recede on their own (9).

 Wheat is a good carbohydrate source and contains essential nutrients.
 You may want to introduce it to your babies when they start eating solid foods.
 However, you should be cautious, as wheat contains four types of proteins that may cause allergic reactions in some children.
 If you notice symptoms of wheat allergy in babies, such as reddish raised spots, eczema, or digestive issues, you should consult a doctor.
 Also, keep a food diary to account for the foods that trigger allergies.
 Avoid foods with gluten or wheat.
 Some babies may outgrow the allergy with time.
 So seek an allergist’s opinion on this issue.